 I also represent clients in matters such as domestic violence, restraining orders and prenuptial agreements.
 No matter how complex the family law matter or how high the stakes for your family, I have the knowledge and experience necessary to achieve the best possible results through litigation or alternative dispute resolution methods.

-Contact A Brighton Paternity Lawyer Today
+Contact Brighton FAMILY LAW Today

 For more information, call 800-331-0745 or fill out the contact form.
 We accept credit cards as a form of payment, and we offer phone consultations.